|

 C. The shipper is responsible for the commodity and export/import documentation.

-An ocean freight carrier bill of lading, the mandatory document in international cargo transportation by sea, acts as a title for your shipped goods, as a rule, stating *SHIPPER LOAD AND COUNT* and *SAID BY SHIPPER TO CONTAIN.* That means that the international ocean freight carrier (and a freight forwarder who represents this carrier) is not responsible for information provided by the shipper on his commodity.
+An ocean carrier bill of lading, the mandatory document in international cargo transportation by sea, acts as a title for your shipped goods, as a rule, stating *SHIPPER LOAD AND COUNT* and *SAID BY SHIPPER TO CONTAIN.* That means that the ocean carrier (and a freight forwarder who represents this carrier) is not responsible for information provided by the shipper on his commodity.

 Below is the list of commonly used documents required to be submitted in international shipping by sea: